The Producers (musical): Act I

-In New York in 1959, theatre producer Max Bialystock opens Funny Boy, a musical version of Hamlet ("Opening Night").
-Reviews are overwhelmingly negative, and the show closes after one performance.
+In New York in 1959, theatre producer Max Bialystock opens Funny Boy, a musical version of Hamlet.
+Reviews are overwhelmingly negative, and the show closes after one performance ("Opening Night").
 Max, who was once called the King of Broadway, tells a crowd of down-and-outs of his past achievements and vows to return to form ("King of Broadway").

 The next day, Leo Bloom, a mousy accountant, comes to Max's office to audit his books.
-When one of Max's little old lady "investors" arrives, Max tells Leo to wait in the bathroom until she leaves.
-She plays a sex game with Max, who eventually persuades her to give him a check to be invested in his next play, to be called "Cash".
+When one of Max's elderly female "investors" arrives, Max tells Leo to wait in the bathroom until she leaves.
+She plays a sex game with Max, who persuades her to give him a check to be invested in his next play, to be called "Cash".
 Leo reveals his lifelong dream to be a Broadway producer.
 After recovering from a panic attack caused by Max touching his blue blanket, Leo tells Max that he has found an accounting error in his books: Max raised $100,000 for Funny Boy, but the play only cost $98,000.
 Max begs Leo to cook the books to hide the discrepancy; Leo reluctantly agrees.
-After some calculations, he realizes that "under the right circumstances, a producer could make more money with a flop than he could with a hit".
-Inspired, Max proposes a scheme to find the worst musical ever written, hire the worst director and actors in New York, raise two million dollars of investment from "old ladies", produce the work on Broadway, close it as a huge failure, and escape to Rio with the money.
+After some calculations, he realizes that, by bilking investors, a producer could profit more from a flop than from a hit.
+Inspired, Max proposes a scheme to find the worst musical ever written, hire the worst director and actors in New York, raise $2 million of investment from elderly women, produce the work on Broadway, close it after one night, and escape to Rio de Janeiro with the money.
 However, Leo refuses to help Max with his scheme ("We Can Do It").